MitchellMalleo/APIdleManager/README.md

 	}

-If your application goes into the background and the user re-opens the application, use `[[RTLIdleManager sharedInstance] checkAndReset]` to check if the alloted idle time has passed.
+If your application goes into the background and the user re-opens the application, use `[[APIdleManager sharedInstance] checkAndReset]` to check if the alloted idle time has passed.
 The best default method for this is in the App Delegate:

     - (void)applicationDidBecomeActive:(UIApplication *)application
     {
-    	[[RTLIdleManager sharedInstance] checkAndReset];
+    	[[APIdleManager sharedInstance] checkAndReset];
     }